henrikkurkela/react-project/README.md

 # News Platform Site

 A simple news site for a press company.
+Developed for Helsinki University course Full Stack Web Development Project.

 To start the application, type:
 ```